 The first phase of the project concentrated on the claims form submitted by the claimant.
 This phase of the project resulted in the creation of a form on a computer terminal screen which could be filled in by an operator talking to the claimant over the telephone.
-At first, the operators simply took handwritten forms and entered them on the screen form, but quite quickly this changed to the operators using lightweight telephone headsets and entering the information directly on screen.
-The claim form was then simply printed by the central computer and posted to the claimant for checking and signature.
+At first, the operators simply took handwritten forms and entered them on the screen form, but quite quickly this changed to the operators using lightweight telephone headsets and The Open